Last Updated on March 15, 2023 by Jessica Lauren Vine

 Property Taxes & Vehicle Registrations

-As you research the states you are considering making your domicile, you need to make sure you look at the exact area where you will register your vehicle.
+As you research the states you are considering making your RV home base, you need to make sure you look at the exact area where you will register your vehicle.
 Your legal address makes a difference in how much taxes you’ll have to pay on property taxes and on your vehicle taxes.

 When you establish your home base, you want to save money, but many full timers don’t think about the fact that some places charge more or less for vehicle registrations.